input-output-hk/mantis-wallet/README.md

 If you're making a new release, don't forget to:
 - Bump `version` in `package.json`
 - Update `compatibleDataDirVersions` in `package.json` to the range of acceptable backend versions (regarding data directory / database compatibility)
+- create release branch with name `release/<version>` (1. to have a separate branch, 2. to trigger build)
+- prepare a new release on Github:
+  - tag name: `v<version>`
+  - upload builds obtained from buildkite
+  - add sha256 hashes for published assets
+- merge changes made on release branch into `master` and `develop` branches